 - Also Known As:Greystone Park State Hospital, State Asylum for the Insane at Morristown, GPSH, Morristown State Hospital, New Jersey State Lunatic Asylum at Morristown

 - Genre:Psychiatric Hospital, Criminal / Forensic Psychiatric Hospital, Kirkbride Plan

 - Age:144 years

 - Demo / Renovated:2015

 - Last Known Status:Demolished

 Photo © Tom Kirsch, opacity.us

 Although the hospital still functions, large portions of it were closed as it downsized in the 1970s.
 The original hospital building was partly decommissioned in 1988, then entirely emptied of people in 2008 to move to a new building nearby.
 That same year, other buildings on the campus were demolished after they were deemed "irreparable."
-The future of the remaining buildings is uncertain, and they are currently vacant and deemed state surplus.
+The Kirkbride building was razed in October of 2015.